awl4114awl/suspected-data-exfiltration-mde/README.md

 * Possibly compressed and exfiltrated data to remote servers shortly after archive creation

 The activity aligns with multiple MITRE ATT&CK techniques and demonstrates a typical post-exploitation chain used in data exfiltration scenarios.
-The telemetry strongly supports that `exfiltratedata.ps1` was dropped and executed on **awl4114awl-mde**, which compressed local employee data with 7-Zip and immediately made outbound HTTPS connections (to `raw.githubusercontent.com` and Azure IPs).
+The telemetry strongly supports that `exfiltratedata.ps1` was dropped and executed on awl4114awl-mde, which compressed local employee data with 7-Zip and immediately made outbound HTTPS connections (to `raw.githubusercontent.com` and Azure IPs).
 Process/file/network correlation (`cmd` → `powershell` → `7z`; created `employee-data-*.zip`; outbound connections from `powershell.exe`) maps cleanly to MITRE techniques for archive collected data (T1560), PowerShell execution (T1059.001), compile/compile-after-delivery behavior (T1127) and signed-binary proxy use (`MpCmdRun`, T1218) — consistent with scripted exfiltration rather than benign admin activity.

-**Confidence:** I assess high confidence that an exfiltration event occurred on that host; my next immediate actions were to isolate the VM, capture the `exfiltratedata.ps1` and the ZIP (and their hashes), preserve process/network logs, block the remote domains/IPs, and rotate any credentials associated with the remote session.
+Confidence: I assess high confidence that an exfiltration event occurred on that host; my next immediate actions were to isolate the VM, capture the `exfiltratedata.ps1` and the ZIP (and their hashes), preserve process/network logs, block the remote domains/IPs, and rotate any credentials associated with the remote session.

 ---

-### 6️⃣ Final Hardening Steps I Ran
+### 6. Final Hardening Steps I Ran

 #### Purpose

 This step demonstrates the remediation and verification actions I took to fully secure the host after confirmed data exfiltration activity.
-My goal was to **lock down the system**, confirm that **no further exfiltration was occurring**, and create a **reproducible audit trail** showing complete remediation.
+My goal was to lock down the system, confirm that no further exfiltration was occurring, and create a reproducible audit trail showing complete remediation.

 ---